PHOTOS Interface in C++; Technical and Physics Documentation: Requirements of the PHOTOS Interface

 \section{Requirements of the {\tt PHOTOS} Interface}

 The algorithm of {\tt PHOTOS} Monte Carlo can be divided into two parts.
 The first, internal part, operates on elementary decays.
-Thanks to carefully studied properties of the QED (scalar QED) algorithm, with certain probability, it replaces the kinematical configuration of the Born level decay with a new one, where a bremsstrahlung photon or photons are added and other particle momenta are modified.
+Thanks to carefully studied properties of the QED (scalar QED), the algorithm (with certain probability) replaces the kinematical configuration of the Born level decay with a new one, where a bremsstrahlung photon, photons or lepton pairs are added and other particle momenta are modified.
 This part of the program is sophisticated from the physics point of view \cite{Golonka:2006tw,Nanava:2006vv}, but from the point of view of data structures the algorithm is simple.
-That is why the gain from re-writing this part of the program to C++ is rather limited and will be postponed to a later step of the project development.
-On the other hand, there are not many obstacles for such a transformation to be performed.
-In fact it was already done previously \cite{photosplus}, but the resulting program was developed too early and did not attract users because of a lack of a C++ event record format standard at that time.
+That is why the gain from re-writing this part of the program to {\tt C} is rather limited.
+Nonetheless, there were no obstacles for such a transformation to be performed and it is completed now.
+In fact it was already done previously \cite{photosplus}, but the resulting program was developed too early and did not attract users because of a lack of a {\tt C++} event record format standard at that time.

-The typical results of high energy process simulation are events of complex structure.
+The typical result of high energy process simulation are events of complex structure.
 They include, for example, initial state parton showers, hard scattering parts, hadronization and finally chains of cascade decays of resonances.
 A structure similar to a tree is created, but properties of such data structures are sometimes violated.
-For its action, {\tt PHOTOS} needs to scan an event record (tree) and localize branchings where it is supposed to act.
+For its action, {\tt PHOTOS} needs to scan an event record (tree) and localize decays (branches in the tree) where it is supposed to act.
 The decaying particle (mother) and its primary decay products (daughters) have to be passed into the internal event structure of {\tt PHOTOS}.
+For calculation of matrix element kernels, mothers of the decaying particle are needed as well.
 Finally for each daughter a list of all its subsequent decay products has to be formed.
 Kinematical modifications need to be performed on all descendants of the modified daughter.